Paper composite panels

-Paper composite panels are a phenolic resin/cellulose composite material made from partially recycled paper and phenolic resin.
-Multiple layers of paper are soaked in phenolic resin, then molded and baked into net shape in a heated form or press.
+Paper composite panels are a phenolic resin/cellulose composite material made from paper or fabric and phenolic resin.
+As in phenolic paper multiple layers of paper are soaked in phenolic resin, then molded and baked into net shape in a heated form or press.
 Originally distributed as a commercial kitchen surface in the 1950s, it has recently been adapted for use in skateboard parks as well as various other applications, such as residential counters, cabinetry, fiberglass cores, guitar fingerboards, signage, exterior wall cladding, and a variety of architectural applications.

 Composition

 There are several manufacturers in North America who use a different composition of materials to form the final product.
 One composition is cellulose fiber and phenolic resin (a type of polymer) which is combined and baked for a smooth hard surface.
 The natural fibers are made from plant, animal and mineral sources.
 However most natural fibers are predominantly cellulosic.